How to Buy, Sell and Use Bitcoin in Canada

 Let's get started!

-Shakepay is an ultra simple way to buy and sell Bitcoin in Canada.
+Shakepay, in my opinion, is the best way to buy and sell Bitcoin in Canada.
 They have a beautifully simple mobile app, accept e-transfers lightning fast, and have some of the cheapest fees I've seen in the country.
 On top of this, using the link here you can get $10 free after your first $100 purchase.
 Check out my tutorial video here.

 How Do I Get A Bitcoin Wallet?

 There are many different Bitcoin wallets you can get on your phone and desktop.
 While many wallets can offer differing features, the main function is the same.
 A wallet gives you a way to access the Bitcoin network to send and receive funds, much like a web browser gives you a way to access to the internet.
-For simplicity's sake, I'll be recommending just a couple wallets on this page, but I encourage you to check out other wallet tutorials I've done on my channel.
+For simplicity's sake, I'll recommend just a single Bitcoin wallet which I feel is accessible to brand new users.